Downgrade Nessus Software

 You are currently running an Early Access release, 8.10.1, and now want to downgrade to the previous version, 8.10.0.

 Turn off automatic software updates by doing any of the following:

 - Download the version you want to install, 8.10.0.

 Example 2: Nessus automatically downgrades to align with your update plan

 Scenario: Your Nessus Update Plan determines what version Nessus updates to, if you have automatic updates enabled.
 Your update plan is set to Update to the latest GA release and you are currently on Nessus version 8.10.1, the latest generally available (GA) version of Nessus.

 However, you change your Nessus Update Plan setting to Delay updates, staying on an older release.

 Result: According to your new Nessus update plan, your Nessus version should be an older release than the latest GA version (which you are currently on).
 Therefore, to align your Nessus version with this setting, Nessus must automatically update to be on an older version, which requires downgrading.
 Nessus automatically downgrades to 8.10.0, one release prior to the latest GA version.

-If Nessus has a master password, you cannot downgrade by changing the Nessus update plan.
-Instead, first remove the master password from Nessus before you downgrade, then set the master password again after the downgrade is complete.
+If Nessus has an encryption password, you cannot downgrade by changing the Nessus update plan.
+Instead, first remove the encryption password from Nessus before you downgrade, then set the encryption password again after the downgrade is complete.